LongOnly/Quantitative-Notebooks/README.md

 #### Who am I?
 I'm Leonardo, a 22 year old that just graduated from a Corporate Finance BS, looking forward to share (some) of my insights on quantitative investment strategies

-Feel free to email me if you have any doubt, suggestion, critique or proposal - contact at leonardofilipe.com
+Feel free to email me if you have any doubt, suggestion or critique - contact at leonardofilipe.com

 #### License
 This code has been released under the [Apache 2.0 License](LICENSE)